Credit for Prior Learning

-- Awarded CPL will not affect a student’s grade point average or quality points, nor will it substitute for the required minimum of 20 semester credits of residency needed for graduation from Tri-C.
+- Awarded CPL will not affect a student’s GPA or quality points nor will it substitute for the required minimum of 20 semester credits of residency needed for graduation from Tri-C.

-Students will be charged $50 per course that is approved for CPL through the By-Pass Credit and Challenge Exam Options.
-All fees must be paid at a Tri-C Enrollment Center.
+Students will be charged $50 per course that is approved for CPL through the By-Pass Credit and Challenge Exam options.
+All fees must be paid through the Tri-C Enrollment Center.

 - Students taking a CLEP exam must pay associated costs directly to the College board.